Five questions for creatives

 Maciek Platek is a self-taught photographer who graduated in 2009 as a Chef.
-After working in restaurant kitchens for three years his creative instincts soon led him on to the path of photography, so he left his job to concentrate on photography full-time and is now an accomplished food and interiors photographer.
+After working in restaurant kitchens for three years his creative instincts soon led him onto the path of photography, so he left his job to concentrate on photography full-time and is now an accomplished food and interior photographer.

 How did you get into the creative industry, and was there a defining point in your career that led you on that path?

 I have been a creative person all my life, from a very young age I’ve been interested in food.
 My defining point was when I became a chef I realised that I did not only want my food to be eaten in minutes, but to be captured as an image of my creation.
 I’ve realised that food and photography go hand in hand together.